 In the United Kingdom, the Financial Services Compensation Scheme (the "FSCS") was established under FSMA and is the UK's statutory fund of last resort for customers of authorised financial services firms.
 The FSCS can pay compensation to customers if a firm authorised by the Prudential Regulation Authority (the "PRA") or the Financial Conduct Authority (the "FCA") is unable, or likely to be unable, to pay claims against it (for instance, an authorised bank is unable to pay claims by depositors).
 The FSCS is funded by levies on firms authorised by the PRA or FCA, including the Issuer and other members of the Nomura Group in the UK, where relevant.
 The Issuer does not conduct business in respect of which the FSCS may pay compensation and as such it is exempt from the specific costs levy and compensation costs levy but remains liable to contribute to the base costs of the FSCS.
 In the event that the FSCS raises funds from authorised firms or the Issuer becomes subject to the FSCS levy, and the FSCS raises those funds more frequently or significantly increases the levies to be paid by such firms, the associated costs to the Issuer may have a material impact on its results of operations or financial condition.
 The measures taken to protect the depositors of deposit-taking institutions involving the FSCS during and in the aftermath of the financial crisis resulted in a significant increase in the levies made by the FSCS on the industry and may do so in the future if similar measures are required to protect depositors of other institutions.
 In addition, regulatory reform initiatives in the UK and internationally may result in further changes to the FSCS, which could result in additional costs and risks for the Issuer.
 In particular, on 6 December 2021, the FCA published a discussion paper (DP21/5) on the compensation framework review prompted by increasing compensation costs and concerns as to the fairness of FSCS levies.
 On 14 December 2022, the FCA published a feedback statement (FS22/5) summarising the responses it received following DP21/5 and summarising the next steps.
 The FCA plans to (i) tackle the underlying causes of high FSCS compensation costs, (ii) improve its understanding of the impact of FSCS protection on consumer decision making, confidence and behaviour, and the effect of FSCS protection on firm behaviour and incentives, (iii) consider the appropriate scope of FSCS protection, (iv) review compensation limits, and (v) review funding class thresholds.
-The FCA will progress these actions over 2023, with the expectation to consult on any proposed changes to the compensation rules during 2023/24 with a view to confirming any changes by the end of that financial year.
+The FCA stated in FS22/5 that it would progress these actions over 2023, with the expectation to consult on any proposed changes to the compensation rules during 2023/24 with a view to confirming any changes by the end of that financial year.
+In November 2023, the FCA stated that it would provide an update on next steps in due course.